api-platform/docs/api-bundle/validation.md

 # Validation

-DunglasApiBundle use the Symfony validator to validate entities.
+ApiPlatformBundle use the Symfony validator to validate entities.
 By default, it uses the default validation group, but this behavior is customizable.

 ## Using validation groups